MENU

 Homer’s Tomb

-At the north end of the island lie the ruins of the ancient town of Plakotos, dating from the Hellenistic period, where tradition claims that poet Homer’s tomb is situated.
+At the north end of the island lie the ruins of the ancient town of Plakotos, dating from the Hellenistic period, where tradition claims that Homer’s tomb is located.
 According to Herodotus, the 'poet of poets' Homer, was buried at Plakotos.
 A short walk along a paved path leads to the top of a cliff, overlooking the Aegean Sea, where the tomb stands.

 Boat Tours